Lightning: Information for Outdoor Recreation

 - Check the forecast.
 Before hiking or climbing in the mountains, always check the weather forecast.
 Thunderstorms with lightning in the mountains occur most often during the summer months in the late afternoon or evening.

-- Follow the 30-30 rule.
+- When thunder roars, go indoors.
 The beginning and the end of a storm are the most dangerous times.
 Even if you see blue sky, you may still be in danger.
-Be sure to follow the 30-30 rule for lightning safety.

 - Do not carry metal.
 Do not carry any metal objects (e.g., skis, ski-poles, antennas, ice-axes).
 Metal does not attract electricity, but it is a good conductor.
 Your chances of a direct hit are higher when you are carrying a conductor above shoulder level.